Denapena/Plot_Bot/README.md

 ## Getting Started

-* To run this program, you need Anaconda or some other Python distribution
+* To run this program locally, you need Anaconda or some other Python distribution
 * Firstly, you must put all the files in one directory and create a new folder '.streamlit' where you place the files config.toml and secrets.toml
 * In the secrets.toml file you need to add your Gemini API Key which you can find linked below
 * You can find extensive instructions on how to set up the bot and start it in the Plot_Bot_Summary.pdf